 - We used this one on Sunday: Learn the verse using Sign Language.
 We did this with Psalm 119:105 using signs for Word, Lamp, Feet, Light, and Path.

 - We also tried this one on Sunday: Say the verse using different accents or enunciations.
 Try using a British accent, a frog croak, a cowboy voice, a mouse squeak, a cheerleader yell, a Southern accent, opera style, and underwater.
 What others can you think of?

-- Also, check out this post and this post, for more ideas.
+- Also, check out this post and this post, for more learn-it-by-heart ideas.